manju-anandakrishnan/ksfinder/README.md

 wget https://zenodo.org/record/7806916/files/KSFinder_KG_data.zip?download=1 <br>
 unzip KSFinder_KG_data <br>

-# Load KG data & assess the model
+# Load KG data & assess the model (Assessment 1 & 2)
 python kge/src/main.py <br>

 To train knowledge graph embedding models from scratch, pass the argument --t_kge=True to the above script (KGE embedding from scratch may take weeks to complete depending on the GPU capability.
 Optionally use the trained KGE models)

 The results of evaluation and test data will be loaded in the appropriate assessment folders.

-# Train the MLP classifier and assess KSFinder
+# Train the MLP classifier and assess KSFinder (Assessment 3 & 4)
 python clf/src/main.py <br>

 # Comparative assessments (Assessment 5, 6, 7, 8)